seltons1/seltons1/README.md

 ## About me:

-I'm a Fullstack Engineer.
-I've been working with development since 2008.
+I'm a Data Engineer.

-I have experience in analysis and development of technological solutions, focusing on backend development, Data Engineer and Data Analysis.
+I have experience in analysis and development of technological solutions, focusing on backend development, Data Engineer.
 My strengths are great communication, ease of teamwork and proactivity.

-Currently I'm focused on Data Engineer, generating schema in the data warehouse, creating data ingestion pipelines, developing scripts to refine the process and building dashboards.
+Currently I'm focused on Data Engineer, generating schema in the data warehouse, creating data ingestion pipelines, developing scripts to refine the process.

 ## My specialties: